FredH2O/pets-ireland/wp-content/themes/twentytwentyfive-child/README.md

 ## Installation

-1. copy this folder into `wp-content/themes/`
-2. activate the theme from wordpress dashboard -> appearance -> theme
-3. the child theme will inherit the parent theme styles and functionality
+Place the folder inside:
+wp-content/themes/

+Visit Appearance → Themes in your WordPress dashboard.

+Activate Astra Child.

+Ensure the Astra parent theme is installed and present, as the child theme inherits all its power.

 ---